 Q5.2.
 How many cases have you administered?
 How can you explain this?

 Delos expects to administer many more cases in the upcoming years.
-This delay between the creation of the institution and the ramp-up of its activities is the result of:
+This time difference is the result of:

 (i) the time involved for practitioners and in-house counsel to become familiar with and adopt a new arbitration system;